5 Killer Video Strategies You Need to Know

 “A brand is no longer what we tell the consumer it is – it is what consumers tell each other it is.” – Scott Cook

 User-generated content is the best way to market your business.
 Social media managers can hold a contest on brand’s social platforms.
 As a part of this contest, ask customers to send videos using your company’s product.
 Publish the video of the winner of the contest on your website homepage.
-This in a way can act as a video testimonial for your brand.
+Winning video will act as a video testimonial for your brand.

 The other tactic is to ask customers to send unboxing videos.
 Unboxing videos create a sense of anticipation amongst viewers.
 Viewing such videos will encourage potential shoppers to buy to have a similar kind of experience.